Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: System Model

-We consider 3D mobile obstacles (blockers) \cite{gapeyenko2017temporal} that, like UEs, move around in the simulation field according to a Random Waypoint model.
-Fig. \ref{fig:3d_blockage}(a) illustrates how the blockage occurs.
-The obstacle is modeled as a cylinder standing in the LOS path between the transmitter and the receiver.
-Fig. \ref{fig:3d_blockage}(b) shows the corresponding top view where the intersection points between the LOS path and the blocking cylinder are identified as $A$, $B$ and $C$, having respectively heights $h_A$, $h_B$ and $h_C$.
-To determine whether a link blockage occurs, the following cases, represented in Fig. \ref{fig:3d_blockage}(b), are examined: \begin{itemize} \item Case \Romannum{1}: when LOS path is neither a secant nor a tangent of the blocker's cross-section, there is no blockage in the transmission. \item Case \Romannum{2}: when LOS path is a tangent of the blocker's cross-section, if $h_A \leq h_{block}$, the blockage occurs; otherwise, no blockage occurs. \item Case \Romannum{3}: when the LOS is a secant of the blocker's cross-section.
-A blockage occurs only if $h_B \leq h_{block}$ or $h_C \leq h_{block}$. \end{itemize} Every time an obstacle interrupts an access transmission, the UE cannot receive any bits from the IAB-node, while the path loss model in Eq. \eqref{pathloss} is applied if a link is not affected by obstacles.
+We consider 3D mobile obstacles \cite{gapeyenko2017temporal} that move according to Random Waypoint model \cite{bai2004survey}.
+Fig. \ref{fig:3d_blockage}(a) shows an example of how the blockage between a transmitter and a receiver occurs.
+An obstacle is modeled as a cylinder standing in the LOS path between the transmitter and the receiver.
+Fig. \ref{fig:3d_blockage}(b) shows the corresponding top view where the intersection points between the LOS path and the blocking cylinder are identified as $A$, $B$ and $C$, having respectively heights of $h_A$, $h_B$ and $h_C$.
+To determine whether a link blockage occurs, the following cases, represented in Fig. \ref{fig:3d_blockage}(b), are examined: \begin{itemize} \item Case \Romannum{1}: when the LOS path is neither a secant nor a tangent of the blocker's cross-section, there is no blockage in the transmission. \item Case \Romannum{2}: when the LOS path is a tangent of the blocker's cross-section, if $h_A \leq h_{block}$, the blockage occurs; otherwise, no blockage occurs. \item Case \Romannum{3}: when the LOS path is a secant of the blocker's cross-section.
+A blockage occurs only if $h_B \leq h_{block}$ or $h_C \leq h_{block}$. \end{itemize} Every time an obstacle interrupts a transmission, the link blockage occurs according to a knife-edge diffraction model indicated in the 3GPP specification \cite{3gpp15studyChannel}, where the additional attenuation caused by each obstacle is applied to the path loss model \eqref{pathloss}.
+We would like to remark that the above models are just reasonable choices to obtain realistic scenarios, and thus meaningful numerical results.
+Indeed, the approach we propose can be applied to other specific path loss, antenna pattern and blockage models as well.

-UEs can move in the scenario with arbitrary directions and speeds, and they may undergo link blockages caused by random mobile blockers.
-This makes access links short-lived and unstable, thus posing a big challenge to resource allocation problems, especially to those based on traditional optimization techniques \cite{zhang2021resource}.
-Indeed, these techniques rely on static assumptions and usually require a non-negligible amount of time to provide an optimal solution for a single network snapshot.
-Therefore, they cannot be applied to dynamic scenarios.

-Thanks to the capability of learning dynamic statistics, RL is an appropriate tool to provide a practical and adaptive scheduling approach in such a complex and dynamic network environment.
-In particular, MARL techniques will allow us to split the problem into simpler tasks that multiple agents can perform by relying on local observations of the environment.